Welcome to Congregation Beth Ami of Santa Rosa, California.

 SERVICES AND EVENTS ARE A MIX OF IN-PERSON, ZOOM AND HYBRID

-First Friday in person service with Rabbi Mordecai Miller at 6:00 pm followed by Shabbat dinner (RSVP).
-Other Fridays will be on Zoom: On 2nd and 3rd Fridays Leah Gerber leads a short and very sweet musical Shabbat service at 6:00 pm, concluding with our communal Kiddush at about 6:30 pm.
+On two Fridays a month Leah Gerber leads a short and very sweet musical Shabbat service at 6:00 pm, concluding with our communal Kiddush at about 6:30 pm.
 We hope that joining as a community in this way, will lift all of our spirits, with the beauty and holiness of Shabbat.
 Fourth Fridays will be led by congregants.

-Saturday Shabbat morning services in person and on Zoom, 9:30 am, lead by Rabbi Mordecai Miller and congregants.
+Saturday Shabbat morning services in person and on Zoom, 9:30 am, lead by Rabbi Ron Koas and congregants.
 There are hearing assistance devices for in-person attendees and captioning available on Zoom.
 Lunches after Shabbat morning services are prepared by the Kitchen Committee with potluck donations, see food guidelines and recipes here.

 Siddur Chadash Shabbat Morning